What is the Ryugyong Hotel?

 Will the Ryugyong Hotel ever open?

 So, for this one, I will reference various conversations I have had with my colleagues in Pyongyang.
-It is very much the policy of North Korea open the hotel, and I have heard various different scenarios on this.
+It is very much the policy of North Korea to open the hotel, and I have heard various different scenarios on this.
 The plan would generally be to open anything from 6-24 floors of the hotel.
 This would be a much easier task than opening the whole thing, and even if there are issues with the lift shafts, much easier than opening all 105 floors plus the five revolving restaurants!
 The building that makes up the Ryugyong Complex would also be easy to convert into working structures.

 What would this version of the Ryugyong Hotel be used for?

 Obviously, the primary purpose of the structure was to be a hotel, but whilst capacity is not perfect in Pyongyang, nor does it desperately need a superstructure.
 The general consensus is that much like the Pothonggang Hotel, it would be a dual-purpose structure with part of it used for office space (particularly for foreign ventures), and at least part of it be used as a hotel, probably more along deluxe than budget lines.

 If you are (like us) freakishly interested in the Ryugyong Hotel, you can see the best scale model of it at the Three Revolutions Exhibition.
-What is most interesting about the scale model is that it shows and represents the original plan and blueprint for not just the hotel, but the complete complex.
+What is most interesting about the scale model is that it shows and represents the original plan and blueprint for not just the hotel, but the entire complex.
 Tours rarely visit here, but it is very easy to arrange as part of an independent tour to North Korea.

 Is it possible to visit the Ryugyong Hotel?

 A few years ago, some foreigners (non-tourists) were allowed to access the Ryugyong Hotel, and the photos can be seen online.
 Alas, they were not part of a tourist group, and as of now, tourists are not permitted into the hotel.